 Derly, 13 years in Australia, from Colombia

 I was with some friends at a pub and wanted to know the meaning of the word “bogan”.
 The pub was very noisy so I asked my friends very loudly, “What is a bogan?”
-I got death stares from people in the pub and was immediately shushed by my friends, with a promise to explain later.
+I got death stares from people around me.
+My friend immediately shushed me, with a promise to explain later.

 “At that time, I had no idea what I did wrong but I realised later how tactless it was for me to ask that question in a pub!”

-Bogan: Australian slang for a person whose speech, clothing, attitude and behaviour are considered unrefined or unsophisticated.
+Bogan: Australian slang for a person whose speech, clothing, attitude and behaviour are unrefined or unsophisticated.

 - Hundreds and thousands